Updated December 24, 2018.

 5. Children’s Lighthouse Learning Centers

-Children’s Lighthouse Learning Centers dates back to 1997 when Pat Brown and his brother G. Michael Brown had a vision for providing educational childcare to families in Fort Worth, Texas.
-It provides both academic programming accredited by AdvancED and a character values curriculum for children from infancy through 12 years of age.
+Children’s Lighthouse Learning Centers was founded when Pat Brown and his brother G. Michael Brown had a vision for providing educational childcare to families in Fort Worth, Texas.
+It provides both academic programming accredited by AdvancED and a character values curriculum as well for children from infancy through 12 years of age.
 Focal character values include cooperation, kindness, honesty, diversity, and gratitude.

 6. Genius Kids

-Genius Kids was founded in 2001 by Rennu Dhillon, a pharmacist with a doctoral degree in the Natural Sciences who was shocked at how many otherwise smart adults showed a lack of confidence and interpersonal communication skills.
-Knowing this was something best addressed when people are kids, she developed her own accelerated learning programs that include speech and public speaking into every aspect of learning.
-The goal is to nurture children to develop confident thinking and creative expression without fear.
+Genius Kids was founded by Rennu Dhillon, a pharmacist with a doctoral degree in the Natural Sciences who was shocked at how many otherwise smart adults showed a lack of confidence and interpersonal communication skills.
+Knowing this was something best addressed when people are kids, she developed her own accelerated learning programs that incorporated speech and public speaking into every aspect of learning.
+The idea is to nurture children in a way that results in confident thinking and creative expression without fear.

-She opened the first location in Fremont, California, and added five more locations before beginning to franchise in 2011.
-There are now 34 locations, all of which are in California.
+She opened the first location in Fremont, California, and added five more locations before beginning to franchise.
+Founded in 2001 and franchising since 2011, the number of locations has increased from seven in 2011 to the current total of 37, eight of which are company-owned and all of which are located in the U.S.

 7. Lightbridge Academy